 You’ve just found out you’re pregnant!
 Now what?
 Public or private?
 Obstetrician or GP?
 Birthing centre or home birth?

 Not to worry – we’ve put together this article as a summary of the main types of antenatal and childbirth care available in Australia.
-Options for care do vary slightly from state to state, and can even vary within different regions of a state.
+Although not all regions and states will have all options available.

 There are many things to think about when considering your antenatal care and childbirth options.
 So where to start?

-Read through the options below and see which suits you and your budget.
+Read through the options below and see which suits you, your needs and your budget.

 Who do you want to care for you?